 Key workers: NHS workers, police, transport operators, educators, postal employees, charity workers – the list goes on!

-Innovators: These are our big picture, cutting edge guardians looking for a foothold in London.
-You might be founding a start-up, building a sustainability programme or engaged in future focussed technology.
+Innovators: Our big picture, cutting-edge, entrepreneurial guardians, whether they are founding a start-up, building a sustainability programme or engaged in future focussed technology.

-Placemakers: Placemakers are the people who make a house into a home, a postcode into a community.
-They fill the local area with sound, colour and culture.
-From musicians and artists, to small business owners and creators, they deserve our support.
+Placemakers: Our guardians who turn a postcode into a community, filling the local area with sound, colour, diversity and culture.
+Musicians, artists, creators; they all deserve our support.

 Sir Tim Melville-Ross, Chairman, Homerton University Hospital